Msr7799/MERN-STAK-LIVE-CHATAPP/README.md

 - **bcrypt**: Library for hashing passwords.
 - **Tailwind CSS**: Utility-first CSS framework for styling.

-## Contributing
+## 🏗️ Contributing

 We welcome contributions to the Live ChatApp!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## License
+## 📜 License

 This project is licensed under the ISC License.

-## Author
+## 🙌 Author

 Mohamed Alromaihi

 ---

 Thank you for using the Live ChatApp!
 We hope you enjoy the experience.
-If you have any questions or feedback, feel free to reach out.
+If you have any questions or feedback